SohailFaizan01/SohailFaizan01/README.md

 - 👋 Hi, I’m @SohailFaizan01, a first year Masters student.
 - 👀 I’m interested in VLSI circuit and system design.
 - 🌱 I’m currently learning VLSI design, ML hardware acceleration.
-- 💞️ I’m looking to collaborate on Exocompiler based FPGA hardware implementatioon of CNN inference
+- 💞️ I’m looking to collaborate on Exocompiler based FPGA hardware implementation of AI inference
 - 📫 How to reach me sohailf@iitbhilai.ac.in

 <!---